Evaluating Visual Odometry Methods for Autonomous Driving in Rain: CONCLUSION

 \section{CONCLUSION}

 An evaluation of a wide range of VO methods was done for both clear and rain datasets.
 We found that the VO methods that employ a depth prediction model are able to maintain a consistent scale even for rain sequences.
 The stereo setup is also able to provide scale information but would require additional map information to perform well for long-term localization.
 Classical methods tend to delocalize easily in rain and is not recommended for rain condition unless paired with other sensors for a sensor fusion approach.
 Out of all the monocular methods, not one method performed the best across all three datasets.
-However, DF-VO performed consistently well for the first 500m of the Oxford Robotcar dataset and could be adopted for a sensor fusion approach for short localization in rain conditions.
-For longer sequence localization the stereo method could be considered, where the MDS + CGRP + H method performs consistently well across the three datasets.
+However, DF-VO performed consistently well out of all the evaluated approaches and could be adopted for a sensor fusion approach for short localization in rain conditions.
+For longer localization sequences the stereo method could be considered, where our proposed approach (MDS + CGRP + H) performs the best out of all the evaluated approaches across the three datasets.
+In conclusion, all evaluated VO approaches are insufficient to localize in rain.
+Hence, a more robust sensor fusion based approach is required for autonomous urban driving in rain.